Working in the middle is tough.

 As middle managers learn how to get things done with the help of others, they become more effective leaders.
 “The higher up you go, the more you have to learn to work through other people and influence the system,” Sinclair says.

-Our flagship Leadership Development Program (LDP)®, the longest-running program of its kind, is designed to help middle managers make this leap.
+Our flagship Leadership Development Program (LDP)®, the longest-running program of its kind in the world, is designed to help middle managers develop these essential leadership skills and make this leap.